-In joint venture with our sister company BAM international, BAM Ireland is currently working on The Museum of the Future in Dubai.
+In joint venture with our sister company BAM international, BAM Ireland completed the Museum of the Future in Dubai.
 Other JV projects completed in the Middle East include: Hazza Bin Zayed Stadium & Mixed-use Development, Abu Dhabi; Phase 1 of Terminal Four at Jebel Ali Port in Dubai and the Aqaba New LNG Terminal.

 BAM Ireland is certified to ISO 45001:2018 for Occupational Health & Safety Management, ISO 9001:2015 for Quality Management and ISO 14001: 2015 for Environmental Management.

 BAM strategic plan 2021-2023: Building a sustainable tomorrow